 Unless earlier terminated as described below, the New Investment Advisory Agreement will remain in effect until October 17, 2019 and thereafter from year-to-year if approved annually by the Board of Directors of the Company or by the affirmative vote of the holders of a majority of the Company's outstanding voting securities, including, in either case, approval by a majority of the directors of the Company who are not interested persons.
-The New Investment Advisory Agreement will automatically terminate in the event of its assignment.
 The New Investment Advisory Agreement may be terminated by either party without penalty upon 60 days' written notice to the other.
 The New Investment Advisory Agreement may also be terminated, without penalty, upon the vote of a majority of the outstanding voting securities of the Company.